Versión en Español

 A provisional ballot is given to anyone who is not on the polling location’s roster or if the voter was unable to provide a valid form of identification.
 There are a few reasons why your name was not included on the roster.

-If you were unable to provide valid identification on Election Day you will be provided with a conditional provisional ballot.
-The ballot will be valid and counted after you provide ID to your polling location before 7:00 pm on Election Day.
+If you were unable to show valid identification at the polls on Election Day you would have been provided with a conditional provisional ballot.
+This ballot will be valid and counted as long you provide valid identification to your polling location before 7:00 pm on Election Day.
 Alternatively, you have up to five business days after a general election and three business days after any other election to provide your identification to your county elections office.